Whomrx666/anonymous-c2/README.md

 - **Boost**: bost is the impetus that is on this tool
 - **bot**: an army of botnets that will run ddos

-## Warning
-Write using letters accompanied by numbers instead of using numbers, for example HTTP

 ### Original Author
 <a href="https://github.com/Whomrx666"><img src="https://img.shields.io/badge/Original-Author-brightgreen.svg" alt=""/></a>